Wyoming Registered Agent

 Electing a Registered Agent by Mail

-To change your Wyoming registered agent, simply fill out a Change of an Entity’s Registered Agent and Office form and submit it to the Wyoming Secretary of State.
-There’s no filing fee.
+To change your Wyoming agent, simply fill out the Appointment of New Registered Agent and Office form and submit it to the Secretary of State along with a $5 filing fee.

 Wyoming Secretary of State